 “Before we wouldn’t see too much come through but now it is a regular form of payment,” Hochberger said.
 “It’s definitely positive for our company; for the students, they seem like they’re really enjoying it when they’re coming in.
 I know they’re having issues with their dining halls which is unfortunate, but we’re glad to sort of help them in any way that we can.”

-Yale Applications Close TomorrowApplications for tickets to the Yale football game which will be held in the Stadium at Soldiers Field on November
+Applications for Penn.
+State Game Due TomorrowApplications for tickets for the Pennsylvania State football game, which will be played in the Stadium on October 30, must